srikanth-narayanan/CarND-LaneLines-P1/README.md

 The pipeline development consits of the following steps.

-.
-Understand the given image or a video file.
+- Understand the given image or a video file.
-.
-Gray Scale the given image.
+- Gray Scale the given image.
-.
-Applying Gaussian filter to reduce noise.
+- Applying Gaussian filter to reduce noise.
+- Use Canny Edge detection to identify the edges.
+- Identify the region of intrest and mask other regions
+- Use Hough transform to idetify the lanes
+- Perform average function to determine the co-ordinates of the lanes
+- Extrapolate the co-orindates to draw the lane